Skip to main content

 Maintenance Concerns

 The standards for custodial and maintenance work are contained in this handbook in the "Minimum Living Condition Standards for University Residence Halls" section.
-Students should request repairs and/or report maintenance and custodial concerns by submitting an online service request on the Facilities Maintenance & Operations web page.
+Students should request repairs and/or report maintenance and custodial concerns by submitting an online ready request on the Facilities Maintenance & Operations web page.
 Residents may need to schedule an appointment, as maintenance staff will be unable to enter the room without the resident present or without prior consent from the resident and any roommate(s).
 Although we strive to deal with each report effectively, errors do occur.
 Residents should persist in reporting problems until they are resolved and maintenance emergencies should be reported to the front desk.
-If the desk is closed, contact the RSS on call or University Police (5555).
+If the desk is closed, contact the RA on call or University Police (5555).

 Medical Accommodation Housing Requests